CoolRunning/monogamy/README.md

 ### Using the module ###

-The following IPython-notebook illustrate how to use the module.
+The following IPython-notebooks illustrate how to use the module.
 Once you downloaded the IPython-notebooks, you can experiment with them locally and change some values to see what happens.

 * [Construction of global states](http://nbviewer.ipython.org/github/CoolRunning/monogamy/blob/master/global.ipynb)